JustAProDev/Discord-Lock-GC/README.md

 How to use :

-Put your token in " yourtokenhere " and launch it
+Put your token in " yourtokenhere " and launch it ( line 8 )

 The Command is " ;lock GroupChatID "
 To unlock it " ;unlock GroupChatID "

+to take a groupchat id, just right click on the group chat and do " Copy ID " or search on google.

 example : " ;lock 982665203420385281 "